-Orientation Week is 8 days of events that introduce you to the community at U of G. There are over 350 events for you that include academic and social events, pep rallies, concerts and more.
+Orientation Week is a week of events that introduce you to the community at U of G. There are more than 350 events, including academic and social events, a pep rally, concerts and more.

 Clubs and Societies

 U of G has a wide range of clubs to suit your interests.
 Some of the clubs you can join include Amnesty International, Dumbledore’s Army, Students for Literacy and the Debate Society.

 The Aboriginal Student Association (ASA) represents the First Nations, Inuit and Métis students at U of G. Its goal is to provide you with a culturally supportive environment and promote academic excellence.
 The ASA aims to develop mutually productive relationships between the University of Guelph and the Indigenous community.
 The ASA strives to increase awareness of Indigenous Affairs and provide extracurricular social activities, resources and peer support.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 At U of G, you are represented by the Central Student Association (CSA) and the Graduate Student Association (GSA).